Grid cell: Properties

 Grid-cell activity does not require visual input, since grid patterns remain unchanged when all the lights in an environment are turned off.

+Grid-cell firing patterns are also reshaped by experience and by the geometry of the environment.
+Barry, Hayman, Burgess and Jeffery (2007) showed that grid scale and spacing rescale with the size of an enclosure when an animal is repeatedly tested in environments of different sizes, and a 2012 study by Barry, Ginzberg, O'Keefe and Burgess found that grids expand transiently when an animal encounters a novel environment, signalling environmental novelty.
+Geometric polarisation of the enclosure further perturbs the hexagonal symmetry of the pattern, suggesting that the grid is shaped by environmental geometry rather than imposed by a rigid internal template.
 But when visual cues are present they exert strong control over the alignment of the grids: rotating a cue card on the wall of a cylinder causes grid patterns to rotate by the same amount.
 Grid patterns appear on the first entrance of an animal into a novel environment, and then usually remain stable.
 When an animal is moved into a completely different environment, grid cells maintain their grid spacing, and the grids of neighboring cells maintain their relative offsets.

 Interactions with hippocampal place cells

 When a rat is moved to a different environment, the spatial activity patterns of hippocampal place cells usually show "complete remapping"—that is, the pattern of place fields reorganizes in a way that bears no detectable resemblance to the pattern in the original environment.
 If the features of an environment are altered less radically, however, the place field pattern may show a lesser degree of change, referred to as "rate remapping", in which many cells alter their firing rates but the majority of cells retain place fields in the same locations as before.
 This was examined using simultaneous recordings of hippocampal and entorhinal cells, and found that in situations where the hippocampus shows rate remapping, grid cells show unaltered firing patterns, whereas when the hippocampus shows complete remapping, grid cell firing patterns show unpredictable shifts and rotations.